bryant1410/HIDE/suggestions.md

 * Check if new version of HIDE is available

 ###Important
+* Ctrl-Shift-O shows file list for previous project(when OpenFL project is open, then user drags HXML to HIDE)
 * Custom hxml, build and run commands for each target
 * Fix broken completion(watch 'project.xml' for changes, get compiler arguments from OpenFL display)
 * Fix code editor visibility when user clicks on file tree item